opengeospatial/ogcapi-records/README.md

 There are a number of ways that records can be deployed as a "collection of records" or a catalogue.
 The OGC API Records specification envisions two deployment patterns using the building blocks described above:

-* a catalogue deployed as a static collection of records
+* a catalogue deployed as a crawlable collection of records
 * a catalogue deployed as a searchable endpoint(s)

-### Static Catalogue
+### Crawlable Catalogue

-The static deployment pattern involves creating a record as a file to describe each discoverable resource.
-Each record is then deployed to some web accessible location (e.g. S3 bucket, web accessible directory, etc.), probably co-located with the resource the record is describing.
-Sets of related records are identified by creating a _Record collection_ object, another file deployed to some web accessible location.
+The crawlable catalogue deployment pattern involves creating a file that contains a record that describes each discoverable resource.
+Each file (i.e. record) is then deployed to some web accessible location (e.g. S3 bucket, web accessible directory, etc.), usually co-located with the resource the record is describing.
+Sets of related records are identified by creating a _Record collection_ object, another file also deployed to some web accessible location.
 The record collection object provides metadata about this collection of records (i.e. about this catalogue) and also includes hypermedia controls (i.e. links, one per record) that allow navigation to the records of the collection.

 This deployment pattern imposes a very low implementation burden because it relies on HTTP to do most of the work of accessing the records of a catalogue.
 This makes it easy to deploy and to navigate to the records using a browser or by search engine crawlers.
 However, complex searches using logically connect spatio-temporal and/or scalar predicates are not easily supported by this deployment pattern.

 ```
-add an image illustrating a static catalogue
+add an image illustrating a crawlable catalogue
 ```

 ### Searchable catalogue

-As is the case for a static catalogue, in a searchable catalogue deployment, records are created to describe discoverable resources.
+As is the case for a crawlable catalogue, in a searchable catalogue deployment, records are created to describe discoverable resources.
 Collections of these records, rather than being deployed into web-space, are typically (but not necessarily) stored in some back end data management system such as a NO-SQL database or an RDBMS and access to the records is provided through the Records API.
-The API also makes use of hypermedia controls (i.e. links) that allow navigation to records in a manner similar to that in the static deployment case.
+The API also makes use of hypermedia controls (i.e. links) that allow navigation to records in a manner similar to that in the crawlable deployment case.
 Information about the catalogue (i.e. the record collection) itself is also accessible through the API.

-Unlike the static deployment case, the API also provides search capability that allows subsets of records to be identified and accessed based on client-supplied criteria such as a bounding box, a data range or a free text search.
+Unlike the crawlable deployment case, the API also provides search capability that allows subsets of records to be identified and accessed based on client-supplied criteria such as a bounding box, a data range or a free text search.

 The following examples illustrate accessing the catalogue through the Records API: